 We are also liaising with our suppliers to find if there are joint targets we can move towards, such as fully traceable and certified cashmere.
 While these are just a few examples, we are identifying where our largest footprint lies in our collections and how we can collaborate with our suppliers to move forward.

 How does Bamford support traditional skills and craft techniques?

-The value of ancestral craft techniques is most evident in communities where their continued practise provides a vital source of income and security to the craftspeople.
+The value of ancestral craft techniques is most evident in communities where their continued practice provides a vital source of income and security to the craftspeople.